lambdaxymox/lambdaxymox_website/content/01-projection_matrices.md

 ### Right-Handed View Space

-The right-handed projected view space coordinate system for Vulkan is the frame {math}`(\mathbf{0}, (\mathbf{\hat{x}}, -\mathbf{\hat{y}}, \mathbf{\hat{z}}))` in {math}`\mathbb{RP}^{3}`, where {math}`\mathbf{\hat{x}} = [1, 0, 0]^{T}`, {math}`\mathbf{\hat{y}} = [0, 1, 0]^{T}`,
+The right-handed view coordinate system for Vulkan is the frame {math}`(\mathbf{0}, (\mathbf{\hat{x}}, -\mathbf{\hat{y}}, \mathbf{\hat{z}}))` in {math}`\mathbb{RP}^{3}`,
+where {math}`\mathbf{\hat{x}} = [1, 0, 0]^{T}`, {math}`\mathbf{\hat{y}} = [0, 1, 0]^{T}`,
 {math}`\mathbf{\hat{z}} = [0, 0, 1]^{T}` where {math}`\mathbf{\hat{z}}` points into the view volume away from
 the viewer.
 Notice that the vertical axis points down in this frame.
 This is a right-handed coordinate system.
-The clip coordinate system for Vulkan is the same as the right-handed projected projected view space coordinate system.
+The clip coordinate system for Vulkan is the same as the right-handed view coordinate system.
 A homogeneous rotation about the x-axis is defined as

 ```{math}